theexperiential/Owlette/README.md

 ## 🐞 Troubleshooting

 ### 📝 Logs
-Logs are stored in `_service.log` for the service, `_email.log` for the email notifications, and `_tray.log` for the tray icon.
-Check these logs for debugging information.
+Logs are stored in the `logs` folder, per script. `service.log` for the service, `email.log` for the email sender, `tray.log` for the tray icon, etc. Check these logs for debugging information.

 ### 🔄 Restarting the service
 If you exit Owlette from the tray icon or stop the service and wish to restart it, you can go to Services (`services.msc` from the run menu), and find the "Owlette Service" and click on "Start the service", or run the following command as an administrator: